Background pattern

 • If you have angina, blood clots, high blood pressure, high cholesterol, or high triglycerides.

-This medication may increase the risk of heart attacks ("myocardial infarction").
-Adverse effects can be minimized by using the lowest effective dose for the shortest possible period.
-Do not exceed the recommended dose or treatment duration.
+This medicine may be associated with an increased risk of heart attacks.
+Adverse effects can be minimized by using the lowest effective dose for the shortest possible duration.
+Do not exceed the recommended dose or duration of treatment.

 • If you have blood disorders.